-And then there’s the other side: the drunkenness, the public display of nudity and sexuality, the flaunting of common decency in the name of shock value “because we can.”
+And then there’s the other side: The drunkenness, the public display of nudity and sexuality, the flouting of common decency in the name of shock value “because we can.”
 Many of the events are family-friendly, but many should never have come out of the seedy, dark underground where practices unsuited for prime time are now being aired defiantly.
 It’s Mardi Gras with a rainbow flag.

 Everyone will have to answer that question for themselves, according to their own motivations and conscience, but I thought it would be helpful to ask that popular question, “What would Jesus do?”

 Would Jesus go to a Pride parade?
 You bet he would.
-I doubt very much he’d be marching in it (he tended to avoid political activism since that wasn’t his purpose), but he’d certainly have a booth out on the fair grounds with big signs telling people that God loved them.
+I doubt very much he’d be marching in it (he tended to avoid political activism since that wasn’t his purpose), but he’d certainly have a booth out on the fairgrounds with big signs telling people that God loved them.
 He’d be shouting into the crowds (in a very undignified way), “Come unto me, all you who are weary and heavy laden, and I will give you rest.”
 He’d say, “Come to me, all who are hungry, and let me give you what you’re seeking.
 Come to me, all of you who are thirsty, and I will give you water to drink that will fill your souls and overflow out of you to water others.”
-(Mt 11:28; Lk 1:53; Lk 6:21; Jn 7:38)
+(Matthew 11:28; Luke 1:53; Luke 6:21; John 7:38)

-Especially at Pride celebrations, where so many Gay and Lesbian and Bisexual and Transgender people have been rejected by our religious organizations, our churches, hurt by family, told they are hated by God, told they are going to hell.
+Especially at Pride celebrations, where so many gay, lesbian, bisexual and transgender people have been rejected by our religious organizations, by our churches, hurt by family, told they are hated by God, told they are going to hell.
 Is there any other group of people more needing of the love and acceptance of Jesus?
-Would he be among the conservative church goers there, holding up protest signs that say “Fags go to Hell”, or hurling insults at those dressed in feather boas or sexually-explicit costumes?
+Would he be among the conservative church goers there, holding up protest signs that say “Fags go to Hell,” or hurling insults at those dressed in feather boas or sexually explicit costumes?
 Would he be among those throwing stones?
-Did he EVER do that in the Gospels?
-No. Today, at any Pride parade or picnic he went to, he’d walk up to such scandalous people, wrap his arms around them, kiss them on the cheek, and say “You are SO loved by the Father.”
-Some people would reject him, now just as they did 2000 years ago.
-But those who hunger for a relationship with God would hug him back, and follow him to some grassy picnic area where he’d tell them stories about how the Kingdom of God is made up of people such as themselves.
+Did he ever do that in the Gospels?
+No. Today, at any Pride parade or picnic he went to, he’d walk up to such scandalous people, wrap his arms around them, kiss them on the cheek, and say, “You are so loved by the Father.”
+Some people would reject him, now just as they did 2,000 years ago.
+But those who hunger for a relationship with God would hug him back and follow him to some grassy picnic area, where he’d tell them stories about how the Kingdom of God is made up of people such as themselves.
 And from such people, he would raise up followers who would know the grace of God and see a face of God that those who grew up in the church have never seen and will never experience.

 Not everybody at Pride celebrations is hurt or damaged, of course.
 And only a small percentage of those gathered at these events will be acting in outrageous ways.
 Many people will be there just for the festivities and entertainment.
 Many of these will be fellow believers — gay and straight.
 And Jesus would be sitting at their table, sharing hamburgers with them, blessing them, listening to their stories and encouraging them.
 He’d laugh with them, cry with them, and remind them that he’s always with them and will never abandon them.